Skip to content

 Faculty Scholarship

-Dr. Hinnov’s most recent chapter, “Teaching the Harlem Renaissance: Hannah Höch, Marita O. Bonner, and Nella Larsen,” was published in a collection titled Teaching Modernist Women’s Writing in English (edited by Janine M. Utell) for the MLA Options for Teaching Series in May 2021.
-This chapter considers novels, essays, and photocollages produced by women in the 1920s and continues her interest in connecting the study of literature and visual culture.
+Another chapter, “Teaching the Harlem Renaissance: Hannah Höch, Marita O. Bonner, and Nella Larsen,” was published in a collection titled Teaching Modernist Women’s Writing in English (edited by Janine M. Utell) for the MLA Options for Teaching Series in June of 2021.

-Dr. Hinnov attended a week-long summer course on “Virginia Woolf’s Gardens” at Wolfson College, Cambridge University in July 2019: https://www.literaturecambridge.co.uk/summer-course.
-It was exciting to see how this in-depth study—taught by some world-renowned Woolf scholars—enhanced her teaching of Woolf’s work at Great Bay.
+Finally, Dr. Hinnov attended her second week-long summer course–this time on “Virginia Woolf’s Women” at Clare Hall College, Cambridge University, in July 2023: https://www.literaturecambridge.co.uk/summer-course.
+It was exciting to see how this in-depth study—taught by some world-renowned Woolf scholars—enhanced her teaching of women’s literature at Great Bay.

 Internship in the Humanities